 Walk Leaders are the lifeblood of the Costa Blanca Mountain Walkers.
-They are the people who devise, submit and lead walks for our walking programme and who make decisions – mainly at a twice yearly leaders Meeting – about the group and the way it is run.
-Leaders are actively encouraged to attend as many Leaders Meeting as they can so that they can contribute to our organisation.
+They are the people who devise, submit, and lead walks for our walking programme and who make decisions – mainly at a twice yearly leaders meeting – about the group and the way it is run.
+Leaders are actively encouraged to attend as many Leader’s meetings as they can, so that they can contribute to our organisation.
 This page is intended to summarise key information about the role of leaders within our group.

 We hold a Walks database listing details of all existing walks.
-The information consists of a unique identifying number for each walk and key data such as leaders name, walk name, meeting point description and walk statistics (distance, ascent, time taken and grade) which are used to create our walking programmes and to send information to the press about our walks.
+The information consists of a unique identifying number for each walk, and key data such as leaders name, walk name, meeting point description and walk statistics (distance, ascent, time taken and grade) which are used to create our walking programmes.
 More information about our Walk Descriptions can be found here.
 Walkers are asked to assess their ability to do the walks based on information in the programme such as the walk grade.
 Detailed information about Walk Grades – which specify walk distance, ascent and estimated walking time for each of our grades are held on the CBMW Website.
 Leaders are responsible for the accuracy of the information for walks which they lead which are held in this database.
-Any corrections should be sent (preferably by email) to the programme secretaries (firstname.lastname@example.org).
+Any corrections should be sent using the form which is available HERE.

 The Walks Programme